 Years ago, I worked with a little boy who was terrified to separate from his mother.
-Even in their home, his mother could not go into another room (not even the bathroom!) to be by herself.
+Even in their home, his mother could not go into another room (not even the bathroom!) to be alone.
+So many worry thoughts!
 Her son was extremely fearful, and she was beyond exhausted by it.
 After the first session with me, the little boy refused to come back to see me.
-He didn’t like me, and I had offended him in some way.
+He didn’t like me, and I had offended him somehow.
 The mother asked for referrals to another therapist, but I told her to try and give it a shot a little longer.
 I explained that sometimes children avoid going to therapy because it causes them anxiety to come and talk about their anxiety.
 The mother agreed, and we continued.

 Validate and Normalize